History of Natchez, Mississippi: American Civil War (1861–1865)

-Following the Union victory at the Battle of Vicksburg in July, 1863, many refugees, including former slaves, freed by the Emancipation Proclamation, began moving into Natchez and the surrounding countryside.
+Following the Union victory at the Battle of Vicksburg in July 1863, many refugees, including former slaves, freed by the Emancipation Proclamation, began moving into Natchez and the surrounding countryside.
 The Union Army officers claimed to be short on resources and unable to provide for the refugees.
 The Army planned to address the situation with a mixture of paid labor for freed slaves on government leased plantations, the enlistment of able bodied males who were willing to fight in the Union Army and the establishment of refugee camps where former slaves could be provided with education.
 However, as the war continued, the plan was never effectively implemented and the leased plantations were poorly managed and frequently raided by Confederate troops who controlled the surrounding territory.
 Hundreds of people living in Natchez during this period, including many former slaves and refugees, died of hunger, disease or were killed in the fighting during this period.

+During the war period Natchez was nicknamed "Tradyville" by both sides as it was known for its contraband trade.

 White Natchez residents became much more pro-Confederate 'after' the war.
 The Lost Cause myth arose as a means for coming to terms with the South's defeat.
 It quickly became a definitive ideology, strengthened by celebratory activities, speeches, clubs, and statues.
 The major organizations dedicated to creating and maintaining the tradition were the United Daughters of the Confederacy and United Confederate Veterans.
 In Natchez and other cities, although the local newspapers and war veterans played a role in the maintenance of the Lost Cause, elite white women were particularly important—especially in establishing cemeteries and memorials, such as the Civil War monument dedicated on Memorial Day 1890.
 The Lost Cause enabled (white) noncombatants to lay a claim to the watershed event in the reshaping of Southern history.